Supplementary regulations: 7 – 10 May 2020

-7.3 General Terms & Conditions:
+6.3 General Terms & Conditions:

-7.3.1 One online entry must be completed for each car – incomplete documentation will be rejected.
+6.3.1 One online entry must be completed for each car – incomplete documentation will be rejected.
 No telephonic entries will be accepted.

-7.3.6 The entry fees (incl.
+6.3.3 The entry fees (incl.
 VAT) are as follows:

-Classic Car Friday – R2000.00
+Classic Car Friday: All classes – R4250

-King of the Hill Shootout – R3500.00
+King of the Hill Shootout: All classes – R7000

-18.104.22.168 Late Request for Invitations received after 31st January 2020 may be accepted at the discretion of the organisers until close of business on the 13 April 2017.
+18.104.22.168 Late Request for Invitations received after 31st January 2020 may be accepted at the discretion of the organisers until close of business on the 15th March 2020.

 Should a competitor be forced to cancel his/her entry the following will apply:

-* Cancellation from 1 November 2016 to 17 February 2017: 50% of entry fee will be forfeited
+- Cancellation from 1 October 2019 to 7 February 2020: 50% of entry fee will be forfeited

 Refer GCR 96.

-7.3.8 Acceptance of Rules:
+6.3.8 Acceptance of Rules:

 Every person who participates in the event shall be deemed to be acquainted with these Supplementary Regulations and shall agree to the acceptance of same as published, amended or supplemented, and shall agree to be bound by same.
 Bulletins and Amendments will be emailed to each Competitor and published on the website www.speedfestival.co.za under Regulations.

-7.3.9 Improper Language or Conduct:
+6.3.9 Improper Language or Conduct:

 The success of the event has been built on a relaxed atmosphere and environment which allows all parties involved to enjoy themselves.
 While we acknowledge that the event has become more competitive over time and will continue to do so, the organisers are intent on continuing to keep an atmosphere of fun and camaraderie at all times.
 As such any issues, queries or disputes pertaining to the event or entries are to be handled in line with the MSA rule book and in the appropriate spirit of the event.
 GCR 172 will be strictly enforced in this regard.

-8. ENTRANTS LICENCES:
+7. ENTRANTS LICENCES:

 Where the entrant is not the driver/rider, an Entrants licence must be obtained from MSA prior to the submission of the entry form, failing which the entrants name cannot be published in the programme.